Rkiefe/Femeko.jl/README.md

 You can import your geometry (and automatically create a bounding shell for open boundary problems) with
 ```
-importCAD(file)
+importCAD(fileName)
 ```

 Or make your own geometry with cuboids
 ```
-box = addCuboid(position_center,[W,D,H])
+box = addCuboid([X, Y, Z], [W, D, H], cells)
 ```
 And/or spheres as
 ```
-addSphere(position_center,sphere_radius,cells)
+addSphere([X, Y, Z], radius, cells)
 ```
-Where `cells` is an array of volume ID's inside the bounding shell (considering you have solids inside a defined space by a bounding shell, such as with open boundary problems).
+where `cells` is an array of all current volume ID's.
 Each cell ID you add is tracked for you.
-You can generate a mesh for your volume simply by
+You can generate a mesh for your model simply by
 ```
-mesh = Mesh(cells,meshSize,localSize,saveMesh)
+mesh = Mesh(cells, meshSize, localSize, saveMesh)
 ```

+`meshSize` sets the overall target element size, and `localSize` sets a target local element size, automatically defined for every volume ID in `cells`.

 ![twoBalls](https://github.com/user-attachments/assets/3b9549ba-3968-40f1-94a4-5c21ce37ca9e)

 Both internal and bounding shell surfaces are preserved.
-You can access the surface ID of each surface triangle of your mesh directly.

-Automatically get the mesh element volumes, surface triangle normals and the area of each surface triangle.
+You can neatly access the nodes of any surface element of your mesh directly: `mesh.surfaceT[:, i]` outputs a vector of length 3 with the node labels that make the `i` surface element.
+You also have direct access to mesh element volumes, surface triangle normals and the area of each surface triangle.

-The output mesh object is optimized for Finite-Element simulations, see ´meshExample.jl´ for two simple examples of a) importing a cad file and b) making your own model with simple shapes.
+The output mesh object is optimized for Finite-Element simulations, see `meshExample.jl` for two simple examples of a) importing a cad file and b) making your own model with simple shapes.

 ### Installation
 Main install: